Amsterdam-Internships/FewShotCrowdCounting/README.md

 ## Why do we need few-shot learning for scene adaptation?
 The standard approach to obtain a model for a novel scene is to manually annotate many images of this scene, usually in the hundreds of images.
 This is extremely tedious and labour intensive.
 Should we succeed in obtaining a model that can adapt to new scenes with just a few images, we greatly reduce the required annotation time whenever we place a new camera.

+# Content of this repository
+This repository contains the code to train a regression DeiT model, both for normal learning and for meta-learning (basically two projects in one).
+For standard training, images are provided to the network with their GT values and the model is updates accordingly based on its error.
+For meta training, we feed images specific to a scene to a model and update it to obtain model-prime.
+This model-prime is evaluated on new images from the same scene.
+The loss of model-prime on these new images is backpropagated all the way to the original model.
+Hence, literally 'learning to learn'.

+Folder structure:
+1) ['datasets'](./datasets): Dataloaders for specific datasets. \_DeiT indicates that the dataloader is for DeiT models, and \_CSRNet indicates that the dataloader is for CSRNet.
+2) ['mini_experiments']: Just some quick hardcoded prototyping experiments.
+Will be replaced with formal notebooks later
+3) ['mist']: Some utility functions and stuff for the GitHub page
+4) ['models']: Contains the model architectures, as well as wrappers for meta-learning models
+5) ['notebooks']: Notebooks for quick prototyping, but also easy to read notebooks for functionalities such as testing pretrained models on the test set.

 <!--
 # DEATH to the CNNs
 The field of computer vision received a wild contribution from researches at Facebook, whom succeeded in training a fully transformer based architecture (DeiT) to do image classification on ImageNet.
 In this repository, I build upon their findings by adjusting their architecture to perform regression in the context of crowd counting.
 That is, I transform the embedding vectors from DeiT such that a density map can be constructed.
 Learning is then performed as usual.
 I can highly recommend [this](https://arxiv.org/abs/2012.12877) read.